A homely, semi-detached stone barn conversion situated on the edge of the peaceful, rural hamlet of Bettiscombe, in the Marshwood Vale near Bridport.

 A wonderful Bettiscombe base for a peaceful and relaxing break, exploring Dorset.

 All ground floor.
-Two bedrooms: 1 x double, 1 x twin.
+Two bedrooms: 1 x double, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Kitchen with dining area.
 Sitting room with electric fire.